shayanshater/xml_challenge/README.md

 The main script is located in <code>src/main.py</code>.
 The main useable component is a function called validate_fsa029.
 This function inputs a schema folder and sample data, and outputs either a success or error message if the data is valid or not.

+The script is independent of the schema folder location, so this means that it can be placed anywhere within this repo and the script will work.
+What is important is that the correct path of the schema folder and sample data is passed to the function.

 To use this script/function, run the following:

 ```bash